India at a glance in Tokyo Olympics | Sports-Games

 - Japan

-Following are the results of Indian athletes participating in the Tokyo Olympics on day seven of competitions here on Friday.
+Following are the results of Indian athletes participating in the Tokyo Olympics on day eight of competitions here on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)